 Let's go through all the features and settings available at Surfshark.
 Note that some of them are only available for certain devices.
-For example, the option to change the encryption cipher is only available on Surfshark apps for Android.
-The reason for this is that not all technology can equally operate on all systems.

 This article will look into which Surfshark features are available on which operating systems and their purpose.

 Learn more about:

 CleanWeb works as an adblocker – it will block ads and malicious links on your browser before they can harm you.
 (Available on Android, iOS, macOS, Windows).

 The Bypasser allows you to select applications or websites that will not be routed through the VPN connection.
 That’s useful if, for example, your bank needs to see your real location to verify your identity.
 (Available on Android, Windows).